Exxon halts activity at Texas oilfield site following worker fatality

 By Liz Hampton and Sabrina Valle

-DENVER/HOUSTON, Sept 23 (Reuters) - Exxon Mobil XOM.N temporarily suspended activities during maintenanceworks at an East Texas oil drilling facility following a fatality this week, at least the second death this year of a contractor at one of its Texas production sites.
+DENVER/HOUSTON, Sept 23 (Reuters) - Exxon Mobil XOM.N temporarily halted maintenance at an East Texas oil drilling facility after a fatality this week, which was at least the second death this year of a contractor at one of its Texas production sites.

 The incident occurred on Tuesday near Hawkins, about 110 miles east of Dallas.
 The U.S. Occupational Safety and Health Administration is investigating, the Harrison County Sheriff's Office said.